Why Isn’t Everyone an Environmentalist?

 I’m one of these.
 And admittedly, my world view warps my vision of environmentalism.

-I think everyone should think like me.
+I can’t understand why everyone doesn’t think like me.